austinmcorso/WebdriverVisualRegressionSkeleton/README.md

   * npm install
   * selenium-standalone install
 1. Define enviornment URL's in environments.json
+  * Keys are the environment name, value is the url
   * Note: If the environment requires auth use the following pattern to define the URL:"http://user:pass@domain.com"

 ## Start Selenium:
+1. Start Selenium
-1. Check if selenium is already running
+  * Check if selenium and/or xvfb is already running and kill process if necessary
-  * ps aux | grep selenium
 1. Start selenium through x-frame in separate terminal or as background process
   * xvfb-run --server-args="-screen 0, 1366x768x24" selenium-standalone start